-- determining and recommending to the Board for approval the compensation of our Chief Executive Officer and our other executive officers; - assessing our performance management process and updates to our succession plan for our Chief Executive Officer and other key executive positions; - reviewing and approving incentive compensation policies and programs, and exercising discretion in the administration of those policies and programs; - reviewing and approving all equity and non-equity compensation, welfare, benefit and pension programs, other plans and policies related to compensation for our employees, directors and consultants and exercising discretion in the administration of those programs; and - preparing the annual report of the compensation committee required by the rules of the SEC to be included in our annual report and recommending to the Board the frequency of the say-on-pay vote.
+- · determining and recommending to the Board for approval the compensation of our Chief Executive Officer and our other executive officers; - assessing our performance management process and updates to our succession plan for our Chief Executive Officer and other key executive positions; - reviewing and approving incentive compensation policies and programs, and exercising discretion in the administration of those policies and programs; - reviewing and approving all equity and non-equity compensation, welfare, benefit and pension programs, other plans and policies related to compensation for our employees, directors and consultants and exercising discretion in the administration of those programs; and - preparing the annual report of the compensation committee required by the rules of the SEC to be included in our annual report and recommending to the Board the frequency of the say-on-pay vote.

-Our compensation committee is currently composed of Messrs.
-Zannino, Cahill and Scharfenberger, each of whom our Board has affirmatively determined meets the definition of an "independent director" for the purposes of serving on the compensation committee under the applicable NASDAQ rules.
+Messrs.
+Zannino, Butler and Cahill currently serve on our compensation committee.
+Upon the consummation of this offering, and prior to the listing of our common stock, our compensation committee will be composed of Messrs.
+Zannino, Cahill and Scharfenberger.
 Mr. Zannino will serve as chair of the compensation committee.
-The compensation committee is governed by a charter that complies with the rules of NASDAQ.
+The compensation committee will be governed by a charter that complies with the rules of the NASDAQ.